Moselle Valley, Germany

 Several other endangered butterfly species can be encountered along the Moselle.
-These include the Large Tortoiseshell (Nymphalis polychloros), the Spotted Fritillary (Melitaea didyma), and the rare and critically endangered Chequered Blue Butterfly (Scolitantides orion), which I haven’t had the chance to see yet.
+These include the Large Tortoiseshell (Nymphalis polychloros), the Spotted Fritillary (Melitaea didyma), and the rare and critically endangered Chequered Blue Butterfly (Scolitantides orion) which unfortunately I have never seen.

 Among the more common butterflies of the Moselle valley are several species of White (Pieridae), including the Orange Tip (Anthocharis cardamines), the Pale Clouded Yellow (Colias hyale), and the Brimstone (Gonepteryx rhamni).